MohammadMokhalled/CommandShell/README.md

 # CommandShell

 Lightweight C++17 library for composing simple, testable command interfaces.
 Register components and their commands, then execute parsed input through a small IO helper that plugs into your app or UI.
 This project is created with an embedded use cases in mind but it is not neccessary very optimized, specially in memory usage.
 It was important for me to use some C++ practices here.

+Note on embedded targets:
+- This library is not optimized for very small microcontrollers (RAM/flash constrained) and may not compile or run on boards like Arduino Uno/Nano.
+- It has been tested primarily on ESP32-class devices.
+Use on other MCUs at your own discretion.

 [![ci test](https://github.com/MohammadMokhalled/CommandShell/actions/workflows/ci-test.yml/badge.svg)](https://github.com/MohammadMokhalled/CommandShell/actions/workflows/ci-test.yml)